PatapongPanpiboon/thermospheric-density/README.md

            4.1 Select the research_period.ipynb file for checking Figure 1.

            4.2 Select the datasets.ipynb file for checking Figure 2.
-   Note: Because the file is very large.
+   Note: The input files are very big data.
 This file requires downloading additional files from https://doi.org/10.5281/zenodo.10802702

            4.3 Select the correlation.ipynb file for  checking Figure 5.